Metatronius/GrowPi/README.md

 ./install.sh
 ```

-- The script will prompt you to specify if you are running on a Raspberry Pi with sensors attached.
+- The script will prompt if you are running on a Raspberry Pi with sensors attached.
-- It will set up the Python backend, Node.js frontend, install all dependencies, and start both servers in the background.
+- It sets up the Python backend, Node.js frontend, installs dependencies, and starts both servers in the background.
-- Logs will be saved as `backend.log` and `frontend.log` in the project directory.
+- Logs are saved as `backend.log` and `frontend.log` in the project directory.

 ### 3. Access the Web UI